 Reception team: Lydia Clements (Teacher), Pariss Gandy (Teacher), Louisa Baker (TA) & Julie Atkinson (TA).

-It has been a very successful first half term and we are really proud of the children.
+It has been a very busy half term and the children have really enjoyed themselves.
 Thank you for your continued support at home.

 Tapestry has now been updated with this half terms observations.